 Welcome to CubicleNate’s Techpad.
 A place of infrequently useful information that is mostly tech related, such as, Linux, vintage computing, building or fixing things, food or other nonsense.
 This site is essentially my public facing notebook so most of this is quite literally for my reference.
 If you happen to find something useful or even utter garbage here, please let me know.
-Although I do my best to minimize errors, I’m quite certain my notes are still riddled them and any corrections are completely welcome.
+Although I do my best to minimize errors, I’m quite certain my notes are still riddled with countless blunders and any corrections are absolutely welcome.

 My primary focus will be on Linux, or specifically openSUSE Linux and getting work or fun done with it.
 I get my jollies from re-purposing yesterdays “modern” hardware and make it relevant once again.
 Linux extends the service life of a lot of the hardware that is so often discarded before its time.
 I do dabble in other distributions of Linux but only to ensure that I have some level of comfort when helping other Linux users out.
 I tend to blather from time to time about whatever projects that occupy time.
 Often it will be something Linux-y.

 openSUSE Tumbleweed is the version of Linux I run on my primary machine and low powered netbooks.
 I put openSUSE Leap on several other machines I interact with less frequently.
 It is amazingly rock solid.
 What makes openSUSE great is the system resilience in layers.
 Not only are packages properly reviewed, tested with openQA but should an update fail, for whatever odd and rare reason, the ease of booting the last working snapshot and rolling the system back is trivial. openSUSE gives me the freedom to muck about the system without enduring the consequences from any poor decisions.